Raw Ground MeatShelf Life, Storage, and Spoilage Guide

 Use separate cutting boards, plates, and utensils for raw ground meat and cooked foods.

 Thaw frozen ground meat in the refrigerator, in cold water (changing water every 30 minutes), or in the microwave.
-Never thaw at room temperature.
+Never thaw on the counter.